Connecting Berryessa BART Station with HSR, Caltrain, and Airport

 two alternatives to the BART Extension

 were proposed - a corridor and a network option.
-The ATN alternative to the BART Burrow
+An Alternative Transit Network (ATN) option to the BART Burrow

-outlined a shortened BART extension from the Warm Springs station that ended in Milpitas (rather then Berryessa).
+outlined a BART extension from the Warm Springs station that ended in Milpitas (rather then Berryessa).

 From there, 91 miles of ATN guideway with 117 stations spread out